nvaccess/nvda/projectDocs/dev/developerGuide/developerGuide.md

 This is a UTF-8 encoded text file.
 Blank lines and lines beginning with a "#" character are ignored.
 All other lines should contain a character, followed by a tab, then one or more descriptions separated by tabs.
+Multiple descriptions for a character will be read with natural pauses between them.

 For example: